|Course Code:||D353 (National ID: CUS20109)|| |

 About the course Ask us a question about this course

 Through our technical production electives you will focus on recording and mixing within the studio and live sound environments.
 You will also participate in recording sessions for bands in Central's highly equipped recording studios.

 By studying music at Central you'll benefit from the best facilities and musical heritage in Western Australia.
 Since 1996 Central's music graduates have gone on to form bands such as Birds of Tokyo and work with bands such as Gyroscope, Karnivool and Eskimo Joe all under the guidance of our industry experienced lecturers.

-This course will be offered in Semester One, 2014 and delivered as a 16 week fee for service program.
+This course is generally offered in semester one and delivered as a 16 week fee for service program.

 Where this course can lead you